droidrun/droidrun-android-world/README.md

 ## Accessibility Service Notes

 The benchmark script automatically manages the DroidRun accessibility service, which is required for proper interaction with Android UI elements:

-1. Before each task, the script will:
-   - Disable all existing accessibility services
-   - Enable the DroidRun Portal accessibility service
-   - Enable accessibility globally
-   - Disable any overlay/box rendering if available

-2. If you encounter issues with UI interaction:
+If you encounter issues with UI interaction:
    - Verify the DroidRun Portal app is installed correctly
-   - Check the accessibility service name matches what's in your Portal app
-   - Use the `--portal-service` option to provide the correct service name if needed

-## Adding to Your Project

-This evaluation module is designed as an add-on to the DroidRun framework, not a core dependency.
-To include it in your project:

-1. Copy the `eval` directory to your DroidRun installation
-2. Follow the setup instructions above
-3. Run the benchmark as described
+   - Make sure both Droidrun Portal and Google Accessibility Forwarder are configured and enabled as accessiblity service

+To diagnose run ``droidrun-android-world check``

 ## Task Categories